cs432-websci-fall20/assignments/HW0.md

 *For this assignment only -- you may ask others in the class for help with these setup tasks.
 Please use Piazza and post in the `homework` folder for these questions so that others may benefit from the answers.*

-## Class Website

-We will be using several websites for class this semester.
-The main class website (https://www.cs.odu.edu/~mweigle/CS432-F20/) should be your first stop -- it contains links to all of the other sites that are needed.

-**Q1.** Explore the [class website](https://www.cs.odu.edu/~mweigle/CS432-F20/).
-Where can you find lecture videos and assignments?

 ## ODU-CS Linux

 We will be using the [ODU-CS Linux systems](https://systems.cs.odu.edu/Unix_and_Linux_Services) for part of the course (read the information in the linked webpage).
 If you do not already have an account, request one at https://accounts.cs.odu.edu/validate/

 If you are not familiar with Unix/Linux systems, I strongly encourage you to read the materials from [CS 252 - Unix for Programmers](https://www.cs.odu.edu/~zeil/cs252/latest/Directory/outline/index.html).

-**Q2.** Create a directory for files for this course (name it whatever you wish, but something like `cs432-f20` or `cs532-f20` is probably a good idea).
+**Q1.** Create a directory for files for this course (name it whatever you wish, but something like `cs432-f20` or `cs532-f20` is probably a good idea).
 Change the permissions on this directory so that you are the only user who can read, write, or execute (view the contents) the directory.

 ## Python

 You can use Python 3 on the ODU-CS Linux machines *(make sure to use /usr/bin/python3 and **not** /usr/bin/python)* or you can [download it ](https://www.python.org/downloads/) and run on your local machine.
 Review some of the [important differences between Python 2.7 and Python 3](https://www.geeksforgeeks.org/important-differences-between-python-2-x-and-python-3-x-with-examples/).

-**Q3.** Practice executing a Python program on the ODU-CS machines.
+**Q2.** Practice executing a Python program on the ODU-CS machines.
 Pick one of the "Python Strings" examples from [Python examples](https://www.w3schools.com/python/python_examples.asp), save it to a file in the directory you created in **Q2**, and execute it using Python 3.

 ## Google Colab